 Yes, you can make yogurt with raw milk, but you’ll need to heat it to 180°F before cooling to 110°F to reduce the risk of harmful bacteria.
 Raw milk yogurt may have a thinner consistency, so try at your own risk!

-For a creamier yogurt, make sure the milk reaches 180°F!
-For a thickened texture, like Greek yogurt, you'll want to strain it afterward for several hours.
+For a creamier yogurt, make sure the milk reaches 180°F and hold it there for 5 – 10 minutes before cooling.
+For a thickened texture, like Greek yogurt, you’ll want to strain it afterward for several hours.

 As the temperature cools, the active cultures will enter a “dormancy” state, and the fermentation process slows down and eventually stops.
 Once you consume the yogurt, given that your body temperature is 98.6°F, they will become active again.
 Pretty cool, right?